Chance-Constrained Neural MPC under Uncontrollable Agents via Sequential Convex Programming: Problem Formulation and Preliminaries

 A control sequence from time step $k_1$ to $k_2$ is written as $\mathbf{u}_{k_1:k_2} := (u_{k_1},\ldots,u_{k_2})$.
 Similarly, we define $\mathbf{x}_{k_1:k_2}$ and $\mathbf{y}_{k_1:k_2}$ for state sequences.
 For brevity, we use the simplified notation $\mathbf{u}$, $\mathbf{x}$, and $\mathbf{y}$ to denote the complete sequences $\mathbf{u}_{0:T-1}$, $\mathbf{x}_{1:T}$, and $\mathbf{y}_{1:T}$, respectively.
 The safety of the system is characterized by a Lipschitz continuous function $c:\mathbb{R}^{n_x}\times\mathbb{R}^{n_y}\to \mathbb{R}$ with Lipschitz constant $L$ such that $c(x_k,y_k)\geq 0$ is considered safe.
 We assume that the initial states satisfy $c(x_0,y_0)\geq 0$.

 Our objective is to design a feedback control law that provides formal safety guarantees for the system.
 To achieve this, we employ a model predictive control (MPC) framework.
 Specifically, at each time step, we solve an open-loop chance-constrained optimal control problem (CCOCP) with built-in safety guarantees.
-Such optimization problem will be solved iteratively in a receding horizon fashion. \begin{prob}[\textbf{CCOCP}]Find a control input sequence $ \mathbf{u}^*$ on the time horizon $T$ that minimizes a cost function $J$ while ensuring safety with a probability $1-\alpha$ for each time step.
+Such an optimization problem will be solved iteratively in a receding horizon fashion.

+\begin{prob}[\textbf{CCOCP}]Find a control input sequence $ \mathbf{u}^*$ on the time horizon $T$ that minimizes a cost function $J$ convex on $\mathbf{u}$ while ensuring safety with a probability $1-\gamma$ for each time step.
 That is

 subject to, for all $k = 1, \dots, T$:

 \end{prob} In the above problem formulation, note that, given the initial state $(x_0,y_0)$ and the control sequence $\mathbf{u}_{0:T-2}$, the state sequence of the controlled system $\mathbf{x}_{0:T-1}$ can be uniquely determined by \eqref{eq:controllable_dynamics}.
 Based on this, the state sequence of the uncontrollable agent $\mathbf{y}_{1:T}$, which are random variables, can also be derived through \eqref{eq:uncontrollable_dynamics}.